GitHub Actions

 Using CloudFormation (SAM)

-I voluntary skipping the first part: name, job definition, env vars, checkout, and AWS credentials as it’s the same way as before with Terraform example.
+I’m voluntarily skipping the first part: name, job definition, env vars, checkout, and AWS credentials, as it’s the same as the previous Terraform example.

 Test your credential